Caring for Seniors with Diabetes During the COVID-19 Pandemic

 For seniors with diabetes, avoiding the risk of infection from COVID-19—as well as the possibility of severe illness—begins with monitoring and managing diabetes carefully.
 Those with diabetes-related health issues are at an even greater risk than healthy diabetics.

-- ● Regularly monitor blood sugar levels.
-Some studies have indicated more frequent monitoring, but certainly the maintenance of proper blood glucose levels, is significant in preventing serious complications if your senior with diabetes becomes infected with COVID-19.
+- Regularly monitor blood sugar levels.
+Some studies have indicated more frequent monitoring, but certainly the maintenance of proper blood glucose levels, is significant in preventing serious complications if your loved one with diabetes becomes infected with COVID-19.

 Call on the Team at Nursing Plus of Broward to Help